2/20/2025

 Executive Vice President and Chief Financial Officer

-Yeah.
-So the simple way to think of it, I would say that our core medical business were basically in line with what we would expect here on the line.
-The majority of the overall, and I'm speaking to EBITDA margins, the majority of the EBITDA margin is tied to, you know, growth in MFS came from ATRION, which is a lower EBITDA margin from our base business.
-I would say to Nagat's point, our decrementals and our base business are right in line with what we expect.
-And if you're on top of that, adding $53 million, let's say, you know, mid-20s EBITDA, that's the majority of the dilution that you're margining over here.
+Yeah, so the simple way to think of it, I would say that our core medical business were basically in line with what we would expect here on the line. of the overall, and I'm speaking to EBITDA margins, the majority of the overall EBITDA is tied to, you know, look, the growth in MFS came from Atrion, which is a lower EBITDA margin from our base business.
+But I would say to Naga's point, our decrementals in our base business are right in line with what we expect.
+And You throw on top of that, adding, you know, $53 million, let's say, you know, mid-20s, that's the majority of the dilution that you're charging year over year.

 speaker